OpenTermsArchive/contrib-versions/Amazon/Privacy Policy.md

 Does Amazon.com Participate in the Safe Harbor Program?

 Amazon.com is a participant in the Safe Harbor program developed by the U.S. Department of Commerce and (1) the European Union and (2) Switzerland, respectively.
 We have certified that we adhere to the Safe Harbor Privacy Principles agreed upon by the U.S. and (1) the E.U. and (2) Switzerland, respectively.
 For more information about the Safe Harbor and to view our certification, visit the U.S. Department of Commerce's Safe Harbor Web site.

-If you would like to contact Amazon.com directly about the Safe Harbor program, please send an e-mail to safeharbor@amazon.com.
+In compliance with the US-EU and US-Swiss Safe Harbor Principles, we endeavor to resolve all complaints about privacy and the collection or use of customer information.
+If you have questions about our participation in the Safe Harbor program or have a complaint, please send an e-mail to safeharbor@amazon.com.

+Under the Safe Harbor program, any unresolved privacy complaints can be referred to an independent dispute resolution mechanism.
+We use the BBB EU Safe Harbor Program, which is operated by the Council of Better Business Bureaus.
+If you feel that we have not satisfactorily addressed your complaint, you can visit the BBB EU Safe Harbor Program web site at www.bbb.org/us/safe-harbor-complaints for more information on how to file a complaint.

 Conditions of Use, Notices, and Revisions